Mpox Guidance for Homeless and Inclusion Health Settings

-The following page provides information to help manage the health needs of inclusion health populations in London impacted by the monkeypox virus.
+The following page provides information to help manage the health needs of inclusion health populations in London impacted by the mpox virus.

-Please find background information on monkeypox as well as some guidance for managing suspected cases in a long- or short-term shared-living setting such as a hostel.
+Please find background information on mpox as well as some guidance for managing suspected cases in a long- or short-term shared-living setting such as a hostel.

-This page will be updated periodically to align with the most recent guidance, but for the latest information on monkeypox cases in England, see GOV.UK.
+This page will be updated periodically to align with the most recent guidance, but for the latest information on mpox cases in England, see GOV.UK.

-The UKHSA (UK Health Security Agency) has identified multiple confirmed cases of monkeypox in the UK.
+The UKHSA (UK Health Security Agency) has identified multiple confirmed cases of mpox in the UK.

 It’s usually a mild illness that settles on its own, but it can sometimes become more serious.
 The UKHSA will contact people who have been in contact with a known case and may offer a vaccination.